codacy/docs/CONTRIBUTING.md

         branch = release-2.0.0
     ```

-    Make sure that you pull the latest changes from this branch of the chart submodule in this pull request.
+    Make sure that you pull the latest changes from this branch of the chart submodule.

+1. Edit the file `mkdocs.yml`(mkdocs.yml) and update the value of the variable `extra.version` to the correct version of the chart.

+1. Open a pull request with this changes and merge the branch into `master`.

+### Creating a new documentation version

+After updating the Latest documentation version, we're ready to create a new documentation version:

 1. Create a new release branch with the name `release/v<MAJOR>.<MINOR>` from the now updated `master` branch.